-While pursuing a career in Urban Design and raising four children I still found time to paint and draw as a hobby.
+While pursuing a career in Urban Design in Toronto, and raising four children I still found time to paint and draw as a hobby.

 My work expresses a deep understanding of value and color balance, used to capture real and imagined images.
 I enjoy interpreting both figurative and abstract subjects.